 I know that a pinecone craft may sound more of a winter activity but there is so much more you can turn a pinecone into, other than Christmas decorations.
 Think of pinecone owls, spiders, fairies or…apples.

 My inspiration came from this adorable pinecone pineapple.
 The fruits are similar in concept, the only thing that sets them apart is the color and leaf shape.

 The craft is pretty much self explanatory but nevertheless I will share a tutorial below, as well as a list of the supplies I used.

 Pinecone apple craft

-Step 2: Paint your pinecones.
+Use a paintbrush to paint the pinecones.
 We used red paint but yellow or green will also work.

 Break a stick into small pieces and glue the pieces on top of the pinecones.
 Because you need to use hot glue, this will be an adult only step.
 A low temp glue gun is a nice option for older kids.

 Cut out tiny leaves from green cardstock paper , felt or construction paper.